 Big Data, New Data, and What the Internet Can Tell Us About Who We Really Are

 Seth Stephens-Davidowitz has used the Internet to find groundbreaking insights into advertising, sports, sexuality, health, and many other aspects of 21st century life.
 His debut book Everybody Lies: Big Data, New Data, and What the Internet Can Tell Us About Who We Really Are summarizes this research, arguing that much of what we thought from traditional, offline data sources has been dead wrong.
 A breakout success, Everybody Lies was named an Economist Best Book of the Year, a PBS NewsHour Book of the Year, an Entrepeneur Top Business Book, and an Amazon Best Book of the Year in Business and Leadership.
 It’s also a New York Times and Wall Street Journal bestseller.
-The Economist describes it as “a whirlwind tour of the modern human psyche using search data as its guide … The empirical findings in Everybody Lies are so intriguing that the book would be a page-turner even if it were structured as a mere laundry list.”
-It also includes a foreword from renowned psychologist Steven Pinker, who argues that Stephens-Davidowitz’s work “is about a whole new way of studying the mind,” includes discoveries that “turned upside-down” his understanding of human beings, and “points to a new path for social science in the 21st century.”
+The Economist describes it as “a whirlwind tour of the modern human psyche using search data as its guide,” while renowned psychologist Steven Pinker, who wrote the book’s forward, argues that Stephens-Davidowitz’s work points to “a new path for social science in the 21st century.”

-Stephens-Davidowitz is a contributing op-ed writer for The New York Times and a former visiting lecturer at The Wharton School at the University of Pennsylvania, where he has developed a course about his research.
-A direct, succinct, and frequently humorous writer and innovation speaker, he’s presented his original research using big data as engaging lectures, scientific manuscripts, and popular data journalism.
-He has a PhD in economics from Harvard and a BA in Philosophy, Phi Beta Kappa, from Stanford.
+Stephens-Davidowitz is a contributing op-ed writer for The New York Times and a former visiting lecturer at The Wharton School, where he developed a course about his research.
+A direct, succinct, and frequently humorous writer and innovation speaker, Stephens-Davidowitz has presented his original research scientific manuscripts, public journals, and engaging lectures all over the world.
+He holds a PhD in economics from Harvard and a BA in Philosophy from Stanford, where he graduated Phi Beta Kappa.

 “Seth’s research will take what you think you know about yourself and your peers, and flips it on its head.
 A compelling narrative for any marketer seeking to better understand the real wants and needs of their consumers.”Founder, L2